Power Homotopy for Zeroth-Order Non-Convex Optimizations: The Proposed Method: GS-PowerHP

 where the interchange of differentiation and integral in the second line can be justified by Lebesgue's dominated convergence theorem.

-\begin{remark} To prevent computational overflow potentially caused by large exponents, we can replace $e^{N(f(\bm{x}_k))}$ with $e^{N(f(\bm{x}_k-\bm{\mu}_t))}$ for size control.
+\begin{remark}[Techniques to avoid computational overflow] To prevent computational overflow potentially caused by large exponents, we can replace $e^{N(f(\bm{x}_k))}$ with $e^{N(f(\bm{x}_k)-f(\bm{\mu}_t))}$ for size control.
 It does not affect the value of the normalized gradient.
 Also, we can choose to output the optimal sample $\bm{x}$ found in the whole process instead of $\bm{\mu}^*$.

-The only difference between GS-PowerHP and GS-PowerOpt \cite{GS-PowerOpt} is that the former iteratively decreases the scaling parameter $\sigma$. \end{remark}
+Another practical approach is to shift the objective by a constant so that it becomes negative.
+If an upper bound $M$ of $f$ is known, one may replace $f$ by $\tilde f(\bm{x})=f(\bm{x})-M$, so that $\tilde f(\bm{x})\leq 0$ on the domain.
+This shift does not change the maximizers of the original objective, and it only rescales the corresponding power-smoothed objective by the constant factor $e^{-NM}$.
+Such bounded or normalized objectives are common in machine-learning applications; see Remark~\ref{rmk:shift-f} for a representative example. \end{remark}